-There is a downside to this defense strategy, though.
+There is a downside to this defence strategy, though.
 While making a barricade of small sticks may keep the birds out, it also makes harvesting your crops quite difficult.
 That’s why we recommend this method only for protecting seedlings and young, developing plants.

 Making a Difference

 A new study, which analyzed decades of data on North American birds alone, estimates that the continent’s bird populations have fallen by 29 percent since 1970.
-That’s almost three billion fewer individuals than there was five decades ago.
+That’s almost three billion fewer individuals than there were five decades ago.